sandeepmakwana1/blackbox-chatbot/SETUP.md

 1. Set `OPENAI_WEBHOOK_SECRET` in your environment
 2. The webhook endpoint is automatically exposed at `/webhook/openai`
 3. OpenAI will call this endpoint with research results

+### Braintrust Telemetry (Optional)

+- Braintrust logging automatically activates when `BRAINTRUST_API_KEY` is set.
+Override the project name with `BRAINTRUST_PROJECT` or disable explicitly with `BRAINTRUST_ENABLED=false`.
+- Install the standard dependencies (`braintrust`, `braintrust-langchain`) via `pip install -r requirements.txt`.
+- Logged runs appear in the configured Braintrust project with LangChain traces.

 ## Quick Start Test